Novecento99/Holophonor/README.md

 IF you are using a N Windows version, you'll need to install Windows Media Feature Pack, you can find how to install it [here](https://www.microsoft.com/en-us/software-download/mediafeaturepack)

-Also if you have a nvidia graphic card, you can install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to (drastically) improve LiuMotion performance
+Also if you have a nvidia graphic card, you can install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to (drastically) improve Holophonor performance